caique39/reinventing-the-wheel/README.md

 ## Rules

 1. Must use JavaScript
-2. Cannot look at the real code before finishing the challenge
+2. Can't look to the real code before finishing the challenge
 3. Doesn't need to be a complete solution
 4. Avoid libraries use
 5. **Must to be fun**